 Jetset Bunny recommends using Booking.com for the best accommodation deals in Brazil.
 However, if you are backpacking in Brazil or traveling on a tight budget then Hostel World is another great option.
 Staying in hostels makes travel in Brazil very affordable and is also a great way to meet new Brazil travel buddies where ever you go.

 BEST TIME TO VISIT BRAZIL

 With its warm and tropical climate, Brazil is a destination that has great weather all year round.
 Brazil’s summer is from December to March and winter is from June to September.
 To avoid the chilly southern winter, major vacation periods and to get cheaper prices, the best time to visit Brazil is between September and October.
 December and March are also good months to visit when the weather is warm and sunny enough to hit the beaches.

 Brazil is generally an affordable destination for travelers on all budgets.
 The cost of your trip to Brazil really depends on the level of comfort you want.
 If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $50 to $80 per day.
 If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $80 to $150 per day.
 If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least $250 plus per day.

 Meal For One

-Other essential items to pack for a trip to Brazil include a good quality travel backpack.
+Other essential items to pack for a trip to Brazil include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.